 A viral Tik Tok by popular social media personality and podcast host Bunnie Xo has women wondering whether breast implants mold.

-Bunnie’s video shows the implants she had for 13 years, and yes, they are growing what appears to be mold inside of them.
+Bunnie Xo’s video shows the implants she had for 13 years, and yes, there’s mold growing in them.

 Does this mean breast implants mold?